supervision : lived experience perspective

 I have worked in the mental health sector for over 16 years, in consumer consultant and service integration roles within clinical mental health services with Queensland Health and in project, training and group facilitation roles in community mental health services.
 I have experience in providing practice reflection and supervision for individuals and groups.

-I’ve lived with big feelings for much of my life.
-At about the mid-point of my life, I feel as though I’m less afraid of those feelings and can even embrace them as the messengers they are.
-I have 2 kids, one cat and 3 chickens.
+I have 2 kids, one cat and 2 chickens.
 In my quiet time, I love to look at the water, wander around the library, read, sew, get creative and look at birds.

-I am very interested in how people are looking after themselves in this soul-baring, tough experience reliving, brick wall head beating, system frustrating work.
+I am very interested in how people are looking after themselves in this soul-baring, tough-experience- reliving, brick-wall-head-beating, bureaucratically infuriating yet delightful work.
 And having worked in some of those systems, I am so invested in keeping us thriving to continue on in these vital roles!

 About me